This Cedar Bay Planked Salmon On Roasted Eggplant With Greens And Root Veggie Chips recipe was created special for this occasion.

-When everything is prepared, place a generous tablespoon of eggplant on each plate and spread it around, then add the salad, decorate with root veggie chips and pieces of salmon.
+When everything is prepared, place a generous tablespoon of eggplant on each plate, spread it around, add the salad, and decorate with root veggie chips and pieces of salmon.

-Serve it with a glass of wine and a lot of pride, because I am more than sure your guests are going to be impressed with your presentation.
+Serve it with a glass of wine and a lot of pride because I am more than sure your guests will be impressed with your presentation.

 If you are cooking from scratch, like I do, you know how awesome it is to control the amount of salt you consume.

 So, to make the story short, I loved the challenge and the recipe I came up with.
 It took me a few days to plan it, as I tend to overthink everything and want it to be perfect, but I am pleased.